 Next, I enlarged the printable by 40%, cut out the 1″ circles and attached them with masking tape.

-Quick and easy, and I can reuse the tins at Christmas time.
-I’m thinking they’d make adorable ornaments, but if I happen to take up tart-making, I promise I’ll share the recipe with you, too.
-As a mom of 3 boys, I’m more likely to be making cake, cookies or brownies.
+Quick and easy, and I can repurpose the tart molds at Christmas time.
+I’m thinking they’d make adorable ornaments.
+But if I happen to take up tart-making, I promise I’ll share the recipe with you, too. 🙂 As a mom of 3 boys, I’m more likely to be making cake, cookies or brownies.

 Our summer was so mild this year that fall snuck up on me.
 Have you started any fall decorating projects?